ieco-lab/scariR/README.md

 ## Sitemap

-This project is organized into general sections of our modeling pipeline: Our [vignettes](https://github.com/ieco-lab/slfSpread/tree/master/vignettes) follow this general order:
+This project is organized into general sections of our modeling pipeline: Our [vignettes](https://github.com/ieco-lab/scarifSDM/tree/master/vignettes) follow this general order:

-* 010: Initialize `slfSpread`: initialization of `renv` package for dependencies
+* 010: Initialize `scarifSDM`: initialization of `renv` package for dependencies
 * 020-030: Retrieve and tidy input data for MaxEnt
 * 040-090: SDM modeling pipeline: train global and 3 regional-scale models
 * 100-110: Ensemble Regional-scale SDMs
 * 120-142: Quantify SLF risk and model fit
-* 150: Quantify risk to specific viticultural regions using our function [create_risk_report()](https://github.com/ieco-lab/slfSpread/blob/master/vignettes/150_create_risk_report.Rmd)
+* 150: Quantify risk to specific viticultural regions using our function [create_risk_report()](https://github.com/ieco-lab/scarifSDM/blob/master/vignettes/150_create_risk_report.Rmd)

 # How to Use this Project

 Before diving into this project and our modeling workflow, an end user should:
 1. read the [companion paper](), which outlines the conceptual underpinnings for this project
 2. install the package `renv`, which ensures that R package versions are consistent for running this package (this craetes a projct-specific R package library, so it should not affect your main library)
-3. run the first vignette, [010_initialize_renv](https://github.com/ieco-lab/slfSpread/blob/master/vignettes/010_initialize_pkg.Rmd), which initializes `renv` and lists our package's dependencies.
+3. run the first vignette, [010_initialize_renv](https://github.com/ieco-lab/scarifSDM/blob/master/vignettes/010_initialize_pkg.Rmd), which initializes `renv` and lists our package's dependencies.
 4. See "Get Started" for help in using our package to:
 4.1 Produce localized reports on SLF risk to viticulture, and 4.2 Recreate our analysis for another invasive species of interest